kshitijdeota/vscode-graphite-theme/README.md

 Finally reload your editor and the Custom CSS should be taking.
 You can test this by typing into file - the dirty circle should be yellow not white.

 **_Note: Reloading custom CSS and JS after every VSCode update is a must!_**

-## Contributing
-This is a bit weird, but to get some sort of live feedback for when editing a theme.
-Please let me know if you have a saner way of doing it

-1. Open this repo in your terminal and type `npm install`
-1. Start to watch for change on the repo with `npm start` - this runs a nodemon task for you and will automatically recompile any changes
-1. Open this repo in VS Code
-1. Open your command palette and hit type **VSIX**.
-Select the one that says **Extensions: Install from VSIX...**
-1. Load the VSIX file that was created a few steps back
-1. Set your editor to use _this_ Cobalt2 theme - it might help to change the name in package.json to something like "Cobalt2 Dev" so you can differentiate from the Cobalt2 you've installed from the marketplace.
-If you get confused, just delete all traces of Cobalt2 and then load the VSIX.
-1. Go to the debug sidebar `View → Debug`
-1. Press the green arrow beside "Launch Extension"
-1. This will then open a second window.
-1. Make a change, and then hit the refresh button on your debug toolbar - this is in your first editor - not the one that poped open.
-1. Wait a sec, your changes should now be reflected!